 Ávila Cathedral: The apse of the Cathedral actually forms part of the walls, which reminds us of its defensive nature.
 The interior contains Romanesque sections, while the newer ones show a Gothic style.
 In fact, Ávila was among the first Castilian towns to use Gothic elements.

 Then we will drive to Segovia, also a World Heritage City with unique monuments that make the visit well worthwhile.
-However, in Segovia you will find much, much more than that.
-It has a marvellous old Jewish quarter, stately homes, amazing views and a green,ideal for a pleasant walk at any time of the day
+However, in Segovia, you will find much, much more than that.
+It has a marvelous old Jewish quarter, stately homes, amazing views and green, ideal for a pleasant walk at any time of the day